Local Heroes & Heroines in the two World Wars

 From the 1st April, which marks the actual day when the RAF was formed, there will be commemorations throughout Lincolnshire and these are described in more detail on the Lots to See in Lincolnshire page.

-For our part we are also having a an exhibition in our little museum from the 19th May through to September called Local Heroes and Heroines in the two World Wars.
+For our part we are also having a an exhibition in our little museum from May through to September called Local Heroes and Heroines in the two World Wars.
 We have been researching stories of local heroes who served in the RAF, but we have also looked at the heroines who worked on the land and those who cared for the sick and wounded.
 Their tales will be told along with artefacts to bring the stories to life.

 We have also continued to research the remaining names of the lads listed on Martin and Timberland War Memorials and will have their stories told for all to see so we can remember the sacrifices they made.